Singularity and Apptainer Containers

 .

-On Leonardo, Singularity PRO version 3.11 is availabe on the login nodes and on the partitions.
 The necessary MPI, Singularity and CUDA modules are the following:

 module load profile/advanced